srvkmr130/srvkmr130/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 I’m currently working as SDE1 at Odessa Technologies.
+- 🔭 Currently Building Apps at GeekyAnts.
+(Ex TA at Coding Ninjas + Ex Odessan)
-- 🌱 I’m currently learning MERN stack.
+- 🌱 I’m currently learning more and more tech.
 - 👯 I’m looking to collaborate on Data Science and MERN stack projects.
-- 💬 Ask me about REACT
+- 💬 Ask me about REACT.
 - 📫 How to reach me: srvkmr130@gmail.com
 - ⚡ Fun fact: I'm a Ninja Coder